TafadzwaMangena/quick_play--tic-tac-toe/README.md

   _Solution_: I removed the border on cell blocks to fix this bug.

-  2.
+  2. The Next Round and Restart Game button where still disabaled even after the round is finished.
+This error/ bug was caused by the fact that I was disabling the buttons after calling the checkWinner function, but the checkWinner function is enabling the buttons, causing the disabled buttons to enable and instantly disable.

-  _Solution_:
+  _Solution_: I added console logs on the buttons to check their interaction and now disabled the buttons from the checkWinner function to the updateCellBlock function.

-  3.
+  3. JShint warning/error "Expected an assignment or function call and instead saw an expression." on score increament.

-  _Solution_:
+  _Solution_: I replacement the ternary operator with an If statement.
+Currently on line 130 - 134 on JS.

 - ### Unsolved Bugs

    1. None.
 All discovered bugs were fixed.

-   - In case any bugs are discovered please contact us on any of the social media platforms on the footer.
+   - In case any bugs are discovered please flag on github.

 ---

 ## Deployment

-### GitHub Pages Deplyment
+### GitHub Pages Deployment

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab,